Code Pink: United States

-Ground the Drones

 In the summer of 2009, Code Pink began their "Ground the Drones" campaign.
-This campaign was a response to the Obama administration's continued and increased use of unmanned drones in the "war on terror," specifically in regions surrounding Pakistan and Afghanistan.
+This campaign was a response to the Obama administration's continued and increased use of drones in the war on terror, specifically in regions surrounding Pakistan and Afghanistan.
 Code Pink said that many of the drone strikes intended to target terrorist leaders and strongholds often miss their targets, causing the unnecessary deaths of innocent civilians.

 "Ground the Drones" was fashioned as a form of non-violent, civil disobedience, similar to protests earlier that spring, by groups such as Voices for Creative Non Violence.
 Code Pink targeted Creech Air Force Base in Indian Springs, Nevada, claiming it was the "epicenter" for controlling drone activity.
-The goal of the protest was "halting unmanned aircraft strikes controlled via satellite links from Creech and other bases."
+The goal of the protest was "halting unmanned aircraft strikes controlled via satellite links from Creech and other bases".
 The group continued protesting at Creech AFB through November and December 2009.
-Code Pink returned to Creech AFB in October 2011, along with other protest groups, to mark the 10th anniversary of the occupation of Afghanistan.
+Code Pink returned to Creech AFB in October 2011, along with other protest groups, to mark the 10th anniversary of the war in Afghanistan.
 Protesters dubbed it the "largest anti-war demonstration ever at Creech Air Force Base.
+Code Pink members attended a Senate Armed Services Committee hearing in 2015 and called for Henry Kissinger's arrest for war crimes.
+John McCain, who was chairing the hearing, called for the Sergeant at Arms and the Capital Hill Police to escort Code Pink out of the building and called after them "Get out of here you lowlife scum!"